 In order to make a determination of the roof’s remaining years, inspectors have to factor in:

-• Roof pitch (how steep the roof is)
+- Roof pitch (how steep the roof is), geometry, and wind exposure, which influence uplift loads

 Some roof certifications will include a warranty to protect you from leaks and other types of damage.
-If you’re considering getting a warranty, it’s important to read the fine print, as sometimes only parts of the roof are covered and not all of it.
-It’s also important that you vet the roofing company’s reputation and financial standing.
-If the company goes out of business, then so does your warranty.
+Review the coverage carefully—some warranties cover only portions of the roof or only workmanship, not materials.
+Verify the contractor’s licensing and financial standing, and retain all documentation (photos, permits, receipts); if the company goes out of business, warranty support may be limited.

 How can a safe roof lower the cost of my homeowners insurance?